 Ever since its 2016 redesign, the MacBook Pro has been somewhat divisive.
-While we love the giant trackpad and the sleek metal chassis, the keyboard has had no end of problems, and the Touch Bar adds to the cost if all you want is a few more USB-C ports.
+While we love the giant trackpad and the sleek metal chassis, the keyboard has had no end of problems, and the Touch Bar has never really found a killer purpose.

 This was exactly the dilemma I faced when buying a MacBook Pro for myself, and in the end, I opted for a 2015 model for a whole host of reasons.
 If you find yourself in the same boat, you’re not alone.